 Finally, we'll look at some rainbow table projects, where you can download them, and where you can contribute your CPU or GPU time to add to the rainbow tables.

-What is the purpose of dual factor authentication?
+What is the purpose of multi factor authentication?

 Understanding types of OTP

 Braintrace Labs takes you on a journey exploring financial fraud though time from both sides of the law.